International Colloquium on Languages, Cultures, Identity, in Schools and Society

-The current increase in migration patterns, national and international relocations, and transnationalism raises a myriad issues affecting populations worldwide: Sense of belongingness; fitting in; gains and losses; the idea of a home; living between two worlds; new linguistic, educational, ethnic, and cultural realities and needs,...
-With these questions in mind, the present Colloquium revolves around the following topics:
+The current increase in migration patterns, globalization and transnationalism raises a myriad issues affecting populations worldwide: Fitting in; relocation-related gains and losses; what is "home"; living between two worlds; new linguistic, educational, ethnic, and cultural realities...
+With this in mind, the Colloquium revolves around the following topics:

-- Bilingualism/multilingualism- and multi/transculturalism-related issues in families, schools, and society
+- Bi/multilingualism and bi/multi/transculturalism in families, schools, and society

-- Impact of bi/multilingualism and of multi/transculturalism on individuals' and societies' language, culture, and identity
+- Impact of bi/multilingualism and bi/multi/transculturalism on perceptions of language, culture, and identity

 - Language ideologies, policies, and practices

-- Promotion, maintenance, and development of minority and heritage languages
+- Maintenance and development of minority and heritage languages

 - Implementation and outcomes of immersion, transitional, and two-way bilingual programs